-Erectile dysfunction can be affected by many factors, including hydration levels.
-Dehydration can reduce blood volume and affect mood, so a person may find that drinking water can help with maintaining an erection.
+Hydration levels can affect erectile dysfunction.
+Dehydration can reduce blood volume and affect mood.
+Individuals may find drinking water can help with maintaining an erection.

 In this article, we look at the relationship between hydration and both ED and sex drive, how you can tell if you are dehydrated, and other causes of erectile dysfunction.

 It is possible for a person’s hydration levels to influence temporary ED.
 A lack of sufficient body water can affect a person physiologically and mentally.

 Several elements are needed for a man to achieve and maintain an erection.
 A breakdown in one or more of these steps means he may not be able to achieve an erection that is firm enough for sex.
 The process includes:

 - sexual arousal, or the messages sent to the brain that stimulate blood flow to the penis

 - increased blood flow into two chambers in the penis called the corpus cavernosum that leads to the penis swelling and becoming erect

 - when a man achieves ejaculation, the blood leaves the chambers, and the erection goes away

 When a man is dehydrated, he does not have as much blood volume in his body as when he is properly hydrated.
 Therefore, his blood vessels become constricted, as there is not enough blood to keep them tense.
 This impairs blood flow to all parts of the body, including the penis.